lambdaclass/concrete/ROADMAP.md

 **Objective:** Stabilize machine-readable fact schemas for proof status, obligations, effects, capabilities, assumptions, policies, snapshots, showcase metadata, runtime traps, synthesis attempts, stdlib evidence, and package evidence.

+Absorb and version R-0445's early resource-fact schema for source steps, call depth, source stack, allocation count/bytes, completeness, assumptions, and blocker reasons.
+This phase may generalize the schema, but it must migrate the existing fact identities and meanings rather than recompute resources with a second analyzer.

 Runtime-trap facts include one derived per-function view: direct trap sites, transitively reachable trap kinds, the call/indirect-target path that makes each kind reachable, and any trusted/extern boundary where completeness stops.
 This